 Accommodations/Lodging in Addo Elephant Park

 We booked a cabin at the main camp because the chalet description was a bit confusing as an American.
-The description said shared kitchen and I was worried we were going to end up with a room off a shared kitchen and bedroom area that was Loud from others.
-I was wrong about the chalet set up.
+The description said shared kitchen and I was worried we were going to end up with a room of a shared kitchen and bedroom area that was Loud from others.
+I was wrong about the chalet setup.

 They were flexible to accommodate our needs.